 Tree Transects Student Data Sheet

-Easy Tree Identification (includes poison ivy, garlic mustard and a few other common non-trees)
+Easy Tree Identification (includes poison ivy and a few other common non-trees)

 What are some of the plants found in the Chicago River watershed?